-- COVID-19 and the changes in daily lives of global citizens: The unprecedented spread of infectious disease globally brought chaos throughout the world.
-The World Health Organization (WHO) officially declared COVID-19 as a pandemic on March 11, 2020. - Aversion scarier than the virus: COVID-19 is causing a rise in hatred, discrimination and unconditional exclusivism against China, where the first confirmed case occurred, and
+• COVID-19 and the changes in daily lives of global citizens: The unprecedented spread of infectious disease globally brought chaos throughout the world.
+The World Health Organization (WHO) officially declared COVID-19 as a pandemic on March 11, 2020.
+Aversion scarier than the virus: COVID-19 is causing a rise in hatred, discrimination and unconditional exclusivism against China, where the first confirmed case occurred, and toward Chinese and Asians.
+Such an exclusive attitude will only have a negative impact on resolving the pandemic, which requires international cooperation.

-- toward Chinese and Asians.
-Such exclusive attitude will only have a negative impact on resolving the pandemic, which requires international cooperation. - with nationalism.
+Solidarity and cooperation: COVID-19 cannot be overcome with nationalism.
 To overcome the pandemic, global solidarity and international cooperation are needed in developing vaccines and treatments as well as sharing of knowledge and effective guidelines for quarantine.
 In addition, it should be recognized that for many people who have been suffering from hunger, violence, conflict and poverty since before the pandemic are more severely affected and require more attention and efforts to provide aid.